mustafaakben/AI_for_meaningful_work/README.md

     <summary><b>Task 4: Extraction information from a webpage</b></summary>

 ```
-You will read a webpage and extract information from it.
-I will share the webpage with you.
-You must read the webpage and extract all text contents.
-When you are ready, state only "Please provide the webpage adress".
+You will read the following webpage content and state "READY" when you are ready.
 ```

 ```